Abjad/abjad/trunk/abjad/docs/chapters/appendices/history/index.rst

 parameters in western music.

-With the subsequent proliferation of music production software, the SMF (Standard Midi File) was introduced to allow the recording and storage of the control data from a MIDI stream.
+With the subsequent proliferation of music production software, the SMF (Standard MIDI File) was introduced to allow the recording and storage of the control data from a MIDI stream.
 The SMF required a time stamp to keep track of when control messages took place.
 These are called "delta-times" in the SMF specification.